Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ---

 Handles diplomacy with other groups of similar size or bigger groups that the union is closely working with.
-While the respondsibilities are similar to the cooperation office, the Foreign Affairs offices deals with external situations where the cooperation office doesn't have authority over.
-(For example, a large deal to publically support and tightly work with a another group).
+While the responsibilities are similar to the cooperation office, the Foreign Affairs offices deal with external situations where the cooperation office doesn't have authority over.
+(For example, a large deal to publicly support and tightly work with another group).

 ##### Membership